 St. Louis, MO 63131

 The Crystal Lake Country Club golf course was here from 1929 to 1979.
 It was designed by famous golf course designer William Diddel (1884 to 1985).
 The club house, swimming pool, and the 17th & 18th greens were on the east side of Bopp Road where The Willows condos and Hunter Park are today.
-The Pro Shop and rest of the course were on the west side of Bopp Road where the homes in Barrington Place are today.
-The home at 2331 Todforth Way was built on the site of the 14th & 15th tee.
+The Pro Shop and rest of the course were on the west side of Bopp where the homes in Barrington Place are today.
+The home at 2331 Todforth Way was built on the site of the 14th & 15th tees.

-The course was originally owned by the Oehlers who sold it to Fred Essen in 1932.
-His son, Victor H. Essen, managed it until it was sold to developers in 1978.
-Many local organizations such as the Engineers' Club of St. Louis held regular tournaments there and many local schools held class parties and dances at the club house.
+The course was originally owned by the Oehlers.
+In 1932, they sold it to Clayton Publisher Fred Essen (1863 to 1946).
+His son, Victor H. Essen (1897 to 1981) managed it until it was sold to developers in 1978.
+Many local organizations such as the Engineers' Club of St. Louis and the Traffic Club held regular tournaments there and many schools held class parties and dances at the club house.
 From 1929 to 1931, events at Crystal Lake Country Club were described in the Whip & Spur magazine.
 The article from December 1929 was included in our June 2014 Newsletter which is posted in the Newsletters section.

 In April, 1940, the U.S. Census recorded 34

 households in CLP with a total population of 95.
-The 1940 Census was released in April 2013 and has now been indexed by name.
-CLP residents' information was recorded in Enumeration District 95-53.
+This information was recorded in Enumeration District 95-53.
 It can be searched through the National Archives.
 Free ancestry searches can be made on the Family Search web site https://familysearch.org/search In addition, the St. Louis County Library subscribes to the Ancestry dot com database which can be searched from computers in the library.
 The library also subscribes to other databases such as Fold 3 and Heritage Quest which can be searched from your home computer.

-CLP's new logo with the tree and bench was designed by Georgia Schmidt and adopted in June 2010.
+CLP's new logo with the tree and bench was designed by graphic artist Georgia Schmidt and adopted in June 2010.
 Prior to that, the logo was a golf ball.